joyboseroy/agentic-diffusion-sim/README.md

 - Darshana-graph expanded from 28,322 to 45,155 edges by adding Mahayana Buddhist and Theravada sources with correct school labels
 - Running betweenness centrality on the Buddhist-only graph (buddhist_edges.jsonl, 16,833 edges) produces a strikingly different top-25 from the original Vedanta-dominated graph.
 Pratityasamutpada ranks first (0.155), followed by prajna (0.141), sunyata (0.119), anatta (0.111), and nirvana (0.111).
 Brahman appears at rank 23 (0.013), present only as a concept Buddhist texts reference in critique.
 This contrast quantifies the corpus composition bias the paper documents.
 - Jain-only betweenness centrality places jiva (0.286) at the network centre, followed by samyak darshana (0.135), ahimsa (0.130), and moksha (0.090) — the actual architecture of Jain soteriology.
 The three-way comparison of Hindu-only, Buddhist-only, and Jain-only betweenness demonstrates that the same graph methodology produces completely different philosophical maps depending on which tradition's texts supply the edges.
+- A standalone Buddhist philosophy graph (buddhist-philosophy-graph on HuggingFace, 54,320 edges) extends coverage to nine schools: Theravada, Madhyamaka, Yogacara, Mahayana, Chan, Soto Zen, Nyingma, Kagyu, and Pure Land.
+Per-school betweenness centrality shows each tradition's distinct philosophical centre: dukkha for Theravada, pratityasamutpada for Madhyamaka, buddha-nature for Chan.
+Cross-school shortest paths reveal direct structural connections, such as anatta to buddha-nature in one step.

 ```bash
 cd diachronic/